vlad-ds/gdelt-conflict/README.md

 The [GDELT Project](https://www.gdeltproject.org/) provides constant monitoring of news media across the world.
 Its archives stretch back to January 1, 1979.
 The database is supposedly being updated every 15 minutes.
 Their mission is to "to construct a catalog of human societal-scale behavior and beliefs across all countries of the world".

-The GDELT Conflict Dataset leverages this data to examine the evolution of conflict in the past 40 years.
+The GDELT Conflict Dataset leverages GDELT to examine the evolution of conflict in the past 40 years.
 It aggregates information on more than 83 million events extracted from media reports in 258 countries for the period 1979-2021.
-The events are grouped in 32 categories describing conflictual actions at various scales, such as `Confiscate property, 'Carry out suicide bombing', 'Occupy territory'.
+The events are grouped in 32 categories describing conflict actions at various scales, such as `Confiscate property, 'Carry out suicide bombing', 'Occupy territory'.

-Hopefully this dataset can help us gain better insight in the evolution of conflict across the world.
+Hopefully this dataset can help us gain better insight in the evolution of conflict.

 ## Data Model